conor-mccaffrey/pands-project2021/README.md

 #### Exploratory analysis of the Iris Fisher Dataset

 Now it is time to gain a high-level understanding of the data we have.
-The logical first step here then is to investigate the structure of our data and to calculate generaly statistical features such as mean, standard deviation, max/min values and interquartile ranges.
+The logical first step here then is to investigate the structure of our data and to calculate general statistical features such as mean, standard deviation, max/min values and interquartile ranges.